IntelLabsEurope/infrastructure-repository/README.md

 ```

 ### Suggestions:
-To support long term management of the EPA Controller and API Middleware, [Supervisor ] (http://supervisord.org/) an open source solution for process monitoring and control is used.
+To support the long term management of the EPA Controller and API Middleware components, [Supervisor ] (http://supervisord.org/) an open source solution for process monitoring and control is used.